 Is it a large building with a lot of units?
 Or, a smaller one where you will routinely bump into neighbors?

 There is not a right answer to any of these questions.
 It is a matter of personal preference.
-Nonetheless, these are considerations that you need to take into account prior to making an offer.
+Nonetheless, these are considerations that you need to take into account before making an offer.

 We will spare you the world’s oldest real estate axiom.
 Nonetheless, beyond looking at price appreciation when you are ready to sell, you should remember that you are moving into a community.
 How close is the building too public transportation?
 Is it a convenient commute to work?
 What are the activities to do around the neighborhood?
 Are there restaurants and shopping that you would like to frequent?